irisnet/irishub/docs/software/How-to-install-Irishub.md

 - Get the code and compile Iris

-After setup Go correctly, you should be able to compile and run `iris`.
+After setting up Go correctly, you should be able to compile and run `iris`.
-Make sure that your server can access to google.com for that our project depends on some libraries provided by google.
+Make sure that your server can access to google.com because our project depends on some libraries provided by google.

 * To compile for `testnet`:
 Please checkout the latest version，refer to：https://github.com/irisnet/irishub/releases/latest